kasimeka/GitOps-Golang_MySQL/README.md

 #### Creating sealed secrets for the application

-NOTE: sealed secrets are encrypted using a public key unique to each cluster, with a scope limited to the namespace the sealed secret is created in and the exact name of the secret.
-This means that the secrets created in this example will only work in the cluster they were created by, and you'll have to generate new ones for your cluster for `./application.yml` to deploy successfully.
+SealedSecrets are values encrypted using a public key unique to each cluster, with a scope limited to both the namespace the secret is created in and the exact name of the secret.
+This means that the secrets created in this example will only work in the cluster they were created by, and new passwords will have to be generated so that [`application.yml`](./application.yml) deploys successfully to other clusters.

 - Make sure your kubectl context is set to the cluster you're deploying to.
-- Generate raw sealed values for the database secrets using the following script
+- Generate raw sealed values for the database secrets using the following script changing "default" to the namespace you're deploying to and "db-secret" to the value of `.Values.dbSecretName` if it was overridden in the chart values.

     ```bash
     new_sealed_value() {